 - Saint Bernard

-Additionally, exotic pets like wolves, ferrets, amphibians, reptiles, and other wild animals are usually not covered.
-If you are not sure if your renters insurance covers your four-legged companion, make sure to check with your provider.
+Additionally, exotic pets like wolves, ferrets, amphibians, reptiles, and other wild animals are usually not covered by renter's pet insurance.
+If you are not sure if your renters insurance covers your animal companion, make sure to check with your provider.

 Does renters insurance cover pet damage?

 No, renters insurance does not cover any damage your dog or cat causes in the property you’re leasing.